MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-table-view-access.md

 ---
 title: Manage view access to tables - Azure Data Explorer
-description: This article describes how to grant access to view only some tables in a database in Azure Data Explorer. ms.topic: reference ms.date: 03/08/2023
+description: Learn how to grant view access to tables in a database. ms.topic: reference ms.date: 05/15/2023
 ---

 # Manage view access to tables in Azure Data Explorer

 In Azure Data Explorer, principals gain access to resources, such as databases and tables, based on their assigned [security roles](security-roles.md#security-roles).
 The `viewer` security role is only available at the database level, and assigning a principal this role gives them view access to all tables in the database.

-In this article, you'll learn methods for controlling a principal's table view access.
+In this article, you learn methods for controlling a principal's table view access.

 ## Structure data for controlled access